-So you wanna learn how to make DIY perfume.
+So you wanna learn how to make perfume.
 Easy, right?
 Well… not so much.
-But don’t worry, I’ll set you on a road to learning how to make perfume at home without much trouble.
+But don’t worry, I’ll set you on a road to learning this fascinating craft without much trouble.

 In this blog post, I’m going to talk through everything.
 From what exactly is a perfume, it’s origins, some of the ingredients used in perfumery and some of my best recipes for you to try.

-The most important thing to remember with homemade perfume is to be patient.
+The most important thing to remember with DIY perfume is to be patient.
 Not every fragrance blend is going to smell amazing on the first try.

 Also, you need an open mind.
 Not everyone likes the same scents, so you can’t expect everyone to like what you like.